baskerville/backlight/README.md

 # NAME

-backlight - get and set the backlight brightness
+*backlight* — get and set the backlight brightness.

 # SYNOPSIS